JanMatthias1/cancer_SARD_network_study/README.md

 Identifying Baseline Risk in Cancer Patients with Systemic Autoimmune Rheumatic Disease Receiving ICI
 =================

+Research Question:
-Research Question: Among adult patients with cancer and pre-existing or concurrent systemic autoimmune rheumatologic disease (SARD), who newly initiate immune checkpoint inhibitors (ICI), what baseline demographic and clinical factors are associated with the development of major immune-related adverse events (colitis, myocarditis, thyroiditis, and hepatitis)?
+- Among adult patients with cancers and pre-existing or concurrent systemic autoimmune rheumatologic disease (SARD), who newly initiate immune checkpoint inhibitors (ICI), what is the incidence of immune-related adverse events (colitis, myocarditis, thyroiditis, and hepatitis)?

+- Among adult patients with cancers who newly initiate immune checkpoint inhibitors (ICI), what is the incidence of immune-related adverse events (colitis, myocarditis, thyroiditis, and hepatitis)?

 ## Elements in the README template